pknam/aes/README.md

 * You can change Irreducible Polynomial (in gf.h)

 * This project is NOT interested in Mode of Operations.
-This is about for just ONE block(128bit).
+This is about just ONE block(128bit).